Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 .

-In June 2023, UNCTAD released a second-generation PCI to help countries make more accurate diagnostics and measurements of their economic performance in that regard.
-In turn, this can shape the formulation of sound policies and their effective implementation.
-The PCI is available through a dedicated online portal with publications, manuals, resources and tools -—
+In June 2023, UNCTAD released a second-generation PCI to enable countries to make more accurate diagnostics and measurements of their economic performance -—

 – ‒